 Our brain contains about 100 billion neurons; it looks like a neuron forest. because a neuron is more or less similar to a tree.

-These are cells – a special kind of cells.
+Neurons are a special kind of cell.
 At one end, it sprouts a large number of very thin short threads – “dendrites”.
 The ends of these receive electrical signals from other neurons via small fluid-filled ponds – “synapses”.
 The received signals pass along until it reaches the tree (cell) body.
 From there, it shoots away to the next neuron through another a thicker branch; it is named “Axon”.
 So, dendrites take electrical signals from previous neurons, bring those to the cell body of the neuron, and the Axon transmits those signals to the next neuron – sometimes to muscle endings and organs.
 We own about 100 billion neurons; So, it is, in fact, a huge “neuronal forest”.

 Santiago Cajal: A Nobel Laureate